J-F-Liu/knowledge/src/Math/statistic.md

 Accuracy 精密度
 Precision 准确度

+‘precision’ means numerical error / number of working digits ‘accuracy’ means statistical error / number of significant digits
+reliability: the system must also be reliable in the face of outliers, small modelling errors, and so forth quality = accuracy + reliability

 The accuracy of derived model is a comparison of predicted and actual outputs.

 Every datapoint has an uncertainty, or variance, associated with it.
 This is a representation of the precision of the input space.